jo-phil/hopkins-statistic/README.md

 # hopkins-statistic

-A Python package for computing the Hopkins statistic to test for departure from complete spatial randomness (CSR), commonly used to assess clustering tendency.
+A Python package for computing the Hopkins statistic to test for departure from complete spatial randomness (CSR), often used to assess clustering tendency.

 ## Installation